Skip to content

 }

-requestIfAvailable function
+requestIfAvailable method

-const results = await semaphore.requestIfAvailable(fn [,key])
+const results = await semaphore.requestIfAvailable(fn [, key]);

 This is functionally equivalent to:

-await semaphore.request(fn, [key]) :
+return semaphore.canAcquire([key]) ? await semaphore.request(fn, [key]) : null;

 Example 1